yuanjielu-64/DROMOS_ICRA2024/README.md

 To visualize the scenarios, some manual operations are required.
 While I haven't implemented automatic map correspondence in C++ yet, I have completed this functionality in GenerateResults.py

 You need to do the following:
 Go to data/ change the obstacle info in ParamsSceneCurvesForCar.txt, see the line 8, change the file.
-For example, scene = Curves, planner = Juve, grid = 3, obstacle id = 0
+For example, planner = Juve, grid = 3, obstacle id = 0
+If you want to change the obstacle in Random, then go to ParamsSceneRandomForCar.txt

 Run specific scenarios with visualization:
 ```